 5 Signs That You’ve Fallen into the Trap of an Offshore Software Developer

 Hey there!
-We think we already know what brought you here: you’re worried about your offshore venture.
-And while worrying is normal, you should not let it burden you.
-You either let it go or act on it.
-But how do you know when you should take your worries seriously?
+We know what brought you here.
+You’re doubtful about offshoring.
+And while worrying is normal, you need to know when you should take your worries seriously.
 We’ll share with you some signs that your offshore software developer might be on to something completely bad for you.

 Offshore software development has gone a long climb in the market over the years.
 Its overwhelming benefit to reduce production cost while maintaining competitive strength in the market, as well as addressing the shortage of competent programmers in the U.S., made it popular among startups and small-medium businesses.
 However, some offshore software developers are taking advantage of the rising popularity of offshore outsourcing.
 A lot of offshore development disasters are circulating on the internet.
 That is why we compiled five signs you should watch out for before falling into the trap that an offshore software development company sets out for you.
 Read them, beware of them, and learn how to get away from bad offshore development companies.